plzin/plzin.github.io/posts/mba-theorem.md

     We formalize all the parts of linear MBA, which allows us to prove the "Fundamental Theorem of Mixed Boolean-Arithmetic" from Part 1.
     Afterwards, I clarify some confusing things about linear MBA.
+jsStem: mba
 ---

 This part was originally an appendix to Part 1.
 We will treat MBA very formally and prove the "Fundamental Theorem".
 I don't recommend reading this part, unless you
 - want to see the proof
-- are trying to implement this and are confused about details (though you could just read [my implementation](https://github.com/plzin/mba-wasm))
+- are trying to implement this and are confused about details (though you could just read [my implementation](https://github.com/plzin/mba))

 It is totally expected for you to not understand all the details from Part 1 and I didn't even show the details as they require formality (in my opinion).